gavrilaf/chuck/README.md

 ## How to use

-Before run you have install certificate from the project folder as root certificate (or generate and install new one).
+Before run you have to install certificate from the project folder as root certificate (or generate and install new one).

 **Chuck** supports 4 modes: